Please note - the fund is not currently open for applications.

 FGMC aims to bring about governance and market reforms that reduce the illegal use of forest resources and benefit poor people who depend on forests for their livelihoods.
 As part of global efforts to improve forest management and tackle deforestation the FGMC supports the EU Forest Law Enforcement, Governance and Trade (FLEGT) Action Plan, in particular by tackling illegal logging in timber-producing developing countries and the trade in illegally-produced timber products.
 It also seeks to apply lessons from the timber trade to trade in other commodities that impact forests and people who depend on forests for their livelihoods.

-FGMC has supported governance related activities in over 20 timber producing and processing countries, with a particular focus on countries where the UK is the lead EU Member State supporting the FLEGT process (Ghana, Guyana, Indonesia, Liberia and Myanmar) and other UK-supported countries (Cameroon, Central African Republic, Cote d’Ivoire, Democratic Republic of Congo, Republic of Congo and Vietnam).
-In addition FGMC also supports work in processor countries (China) and in EU and other global policy arenas.
+FGMC has supported governance related activities in over 20 timber producing and processing countries, with a particular focus on countries where the UK is the lead EU Member State supporting the FLEGT process.

 Background information on the fund

-Over the 10-year period 2011-2021, FGMC has a total budget of up to £250 million funded from the UK International Climate Fund (ICF).
-For the period from April 2015 to March 2018 the project has a budget of £84 million, which will be allocated primarily through accountable grants, service contracts and Memoranda of Understanding.
+Over the 10 year period 2011 to 2021, the FGMC programme has a total budget of £250 million funded from UK International Climate Finance (ICF).
+For the period from April 2018 to March 2021, the programme has a budget of £87 million, which will be allocated primarily through accountable grants, service contracts and Memoranda of Understanding.

-DFID has appointed an independent Programme Management Support Team (PMST) to provide programme management support to the delivery of FGMC.
-For further information on the FGMC 2015 Grants Round or on the PMST, please contact the PMST at email@example.com.
+FCDO appointed a Programme Management Support Team (PMST) to provide programme management support to the delivery of FGMC.
+For further information on the FGMC Final Grants Round or on the PMST, please contact the PMST at FGMC-Applications@Kpmg.com.